Deltares/hydromt/docs/guides/plugin_dev/custom_model.rst

 still be defined in the Model class itself.

-Any additional functionality that you define on either your model or your model components should be available to your users through the workflow yaml interface automatically.
+Any additional functionality that you define on either your model or your model components that is annotated with the `@hydromt_step` decorator should be available to your users through the workflow yaml interface automatically.

 ..
 NOTE::